lnovilla8/CSE15L-lab1/lab_report.md

 ```
 **Explanation:**

 When using the cd command without arguments, the output returns an empty line.
-However, the current directory in the command prompt is removed and the working directory is changed into the root folder.
+However, the current directory in the command prompt is reset and the working directory is changed into the root folder.
 This is not an error.

 **Use of cd command with a path to a directory as an argument**